jrhwkd/google-homepage/README.md

-This is a mini project go deconstruct an existing webpage and then rebuild it.
+This is a mini project to deconstruct an existing webpage and then rebuild it.